beldenge/Zenith/zenith-mutation-search/README.md

+# Description
 This module encompasses hill climbing algorithm(s) for detecting cipher mutations which are likely to have been performed during encipherment.
+As of now it simply performs transpositions on the configured cipher to try to maximize bigram repeats.
+It is not a mature application at this point.

 # Running
 1. Download and install Java 8 or later